 Universities can often facilitate contacts between academics and commerce not only through traditional means (seminars, conferences, conventions), but also via new initiatives, such as ‘sandbox’ events, ‘jams’, quick-fire events (‘pechakuchas’), and even by dedicating facilities to be informal ‘hackspaces’.
 Contact your Research office or your Outreach and Development office to see what might be available.
 Universities have many resources at their disposal, from space to equipment as well as expertise and mentoring.
 Many universities have established their own ‘enterprise hubs’, or in some cases, ‘enterprise zones’, to enhance the opportunities to build up longer-term relationships with business and commerce.

 The buzzword of the moment is KTP, or Knowledge Transfer Partnership.
-Universities everywhere are required by their funding bodies (government and research) to demonstrate increasing integration with and impact on their community, region, and nation at large.
-The UK government currently offers funding opportunities through Innovate UK (sponsored by Department of Business, Energy and Industrial Strategy) to develop academic KTPs in specific industry sectors.
-These include: emerging technologies (e.g. graphene, imaging technology, energy harvesting, quantum technologies, cyber security, data); health and life sciences (e.g. food quality, biosciences, precision medicine); infrastructure (energy systems; transport, infrastructure); and manufacturing and materials (digital manufacturing).
+Universities everywhere are required by their funding bodies (government and research) to demonstrate increasing integration with and impact on their community, region, and the nation at large.
+The UK government currently offers funding opportunities through Innovate UK (sponsored by the Department of Business, Energy and Industrial Strategy) to develop academic KTPs in specific industry sectors.
+These include: emerging technologies (e.g. graphene, imaging technology, energy harvesting, quantum technologies, cybersecurity, data); health and life sciences (e.g. food quality, biosciences, precision medicine); infrastructure (energy systems; transport, infrastructure); and manufacturing and materials (digital manufacturing).
 There is also an open programme to support any sector.

 Start a business